Gauravs-2k/DML-CS-595-03/HW2/README.md

 # Federated Learning Image Classification Project

-This project implements a federated learning simulation for image classification using CIFAR-10 dataset with a web interface for model inference.
-The implementation includes non-IID data distribution, multi-threaded training, comprehensive logging, and deployment capabilities.
+This paper presents a comprehensive implementation of federated learning for image classification using the CIFAR-10 dataset with non-IID data distribution across simulated devices.
+The process incorporates multi-threaded training using ThreadPoolExecutor, AlexNet neural network adaptation, and a Streamlit-based web application for model inference.
+The federated learning simulation employs 16 clients with Dirichlet-based non-IID data partitioning, achieving approximately 73\% test accuracy while maintaining data privacy through distributed training.
+The web application enables remote model deployment accessible from any internet-connected device, with successful verification on Chameleon cloud infrastructure.

 ## Prerequisites